Protests against SOPA and PIPA: Post-protest

-Among other media industry reactions, Creative America was of the view that "[t]hey've misidentified this issue as an issue about your Internet, your Internet is being jeopardized.
+Among other media industry reactions, CreativeFuture was of the view that "[t]hey've misidentified this issue as an issue about your Internet, your Internet is being jeopardized.
 In fact their business model is being asked to be subjected to regulation.
 They're misleading their huge base."
 Recording Industry Association of America President Cary Sherman noted that the major television networks supported the legislation but, unlike Wikipedia and Google, did not use their platforms to try to shape public opinion: "when Wikipedia and Google purport to be neutral sources of information that is not only not neutral but affirmatively incomplete and misleading, they are duping their users into accepting as truth what are merely self-serving political declarations."

 Rep. Lamar Smith, who sponsored SOPA, flatly stated in a commentary on Fox News that "This bill does not threaten the Internet.
 But it does threaten the profits generated by foreign criminals who target the U.S. market and willfully steal intellectual property by trafficking in counterfeit or pirated goods."
 While speaking on the Senate floor on January 23 Senator Leahy reiterated his objections to the protests, saying:

 Websites like Wikipedia and YouTube... would not be subject to the provisions of the bill.
 That Wikipedia and some other websites decided to "go dark" on January 18, 2012 was their choice, self imposed and was not caused by the legislation and could not be.

 It was disappointing that sites linked to descriptions of this legislation that were misleading and one-sided.
 The Internet should be a place for discussion, for all to be heard and for different points of view to be expressed.
 That is how truth emerges and democracy is served.
 Last week, however, many were subjected to false and incendiary charges and sloganeering designed to inflame emotions.

 International responses

-World Wide Web inventor Sir Tim Berners-Lee "scathingly" attacked the SOPA and PIPA legislation.
-Speaking at an industry event in Florida he praised the protests by major sites for the attention they had drawn, and described the bills as a "grave threat to the openness of the Internet" that "had to be stopped":
+World Wide Web inventor Tim Berners-Lee "scathingly" attacked the SOPA and PIPA legislation.
+Speaking at an industry event in Florida, he praised the protests by major sites for the attention they had drawn, and described the bills as a "grave threat to the openness of the Internet" that "had to be stopped":

 The laws have been put together to allow an industry body to ask the government to turn off a web site and the government can make people turn off the site without trial.
 There are times when that could be very powerful and damaging, like before an election and it is crossing a line and we have to protect the Internet as an open space, we have to respect it.